-Q: How many KMD-5290E controllers can be integrated into a single peer-to-peer network?
+Q: How many controllers can be integrated into a single peer-to-peer network?

-A: Up to 32 KMD-5290E controllers can be integrated into a single peer-to-peer network.
+A: Up to 32 KMD-5290E controllers can be integrated into a single peer-to-peer network, with each supporting up to 124 nodes on each Tier 2 network.

-Q: What programming language does the controller use?
+Q: What programming language does the firmware in the controller use?

-A: The firmware in the controller uses Control Basic, a high-level, easy-to-learn programming language.
+A: The firmware in the controller uses Control Basic, a high-level, easy-to-learn programming language available within KMC Connect and TotalControlTM software.